jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-4-content-structure-and-refactoring/index.md

 Changing the section the article is in affects the URL too; meaning articles will appear at `https://jdheyburn.co.uk/blog/blog-bootstrap/` instead of `https://jdheyburn.co.uk/posts/blog-bootstrap/`.
 Therefore existing hyperlinks pointing to these articles will break.

-Tnere is another quick fix available for us through the front matter setting `aliases`.
+There is another quick fix available for us through the front matter setting `aliases`.

 {{<highlight yml "hl_lines=6-7" >}}
 ---